 The engine will drain most efficiently when the oil is warm.
 Allow several minutes for the oil to settle and drain.
-Dispose of the oil in a proper manner.

-NOTE: BE SURE THE ENGINE IS OFF WHEN YOU ARE DRAINING YOUR OIL.(See Chapter 8 for step-by-step instructions)
+NOTE: BE SURE THE ENGINE IS OFF WHEN YOU ARE DRAINING YOUR OIL.
+(See Chapter 8 for step-by-step instructions)